aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

-# End-to-End LLM Model Development with Torchtitan and Torchtune on Slurm <!-- omit in toc -->
+# End-to-End LLM Model Development with Torchtune on Slurm <!-- omit in toc -->

-This example will go through how to
+This example illstrates how to set up toorchtune environment and run each of the step in LLMOps on Slurm.
-* Pretrain Llama3 model using `torchtitan`
-* Finetune Llama3 model using `torchtune`
-* Model evaluation with `lm-evaluation-harness` with `torchtune`
-* Test model deployment with `vLLM`

-on Slurm.
+For further examples see the respective sub-directories.

 ## 1. Preparation